RobLoach/node-raylib/docs/API.md

 <a name="rlglClose"></a>

 ## rlglClose() ⇒ <code>undefined</code>
-De-inititialize rlgl (buffers, shaders, textures)
+De-initialize rlgl (buffers, shaders, textures)

 **Kind**: global function
 <a name="rlLoadExtensions"></a>